-- 173 The organization shall: - 174 a. describe its transition plan, including policies and actions to mitigate climate change; - b. describe how the transition plan aligns with the latest scientific evidence on the effort needed to limit global warming to 1.5°C, including the source of the climate change-related scenarios used, and the methodologies and assumptions used to develop the transition plan; - c. report the total expenditure incurred by the implementation of the transition plan as monetary value and percentage of the total expenditure incurred in the reporting period; - d. report the governance bodies or individual roles responsible for overseeing and implementing the transition plan and describe their responsibilities; - 183 e. describe how the transition plan is embedded in its business strategy; - 184 f. report the targets to achieve the transition plan and progress toward them, including: - i.
-GHG emissions reduction targets reported under Disclosure 102-4; - ii. targets to phase out fossil fuels, the base year, and standards, methodologies, and assumptions used to set the targets; - iii. other climate change mitigation targets, how these were set, what is covered, the base year, and describe their role within the transition plan; - g. describe how the transition plan aligns with just transition principles and how engagement with stakeholders informs its development and implementation; - h. describe the impacts on people and the environment from implementing the transition plan and the actions taken to manage them, including: - i. workers, local communities, and Indigenous Peoples; - 195 ii. biodiversity: - i. describe how its public policy activities, including lobbying activities, are consistent with the transition plan; - j. explain, in the absence of a transition plan, why it does not exist, and describe the steps being taken to develop it and the expected time frame. - 200 GUIDANCE - This disclosure provides information about the organization's transition plan to mitigate climate - 202 change.
+- describe its transition plan, including policies and actions to mitigate climate change; - describe how the transition plan aligns with the latest scientific evidence on the global effort needed to limit global warming to 1.5°C, including the source of the climate change-related scenarios used, and the methodologies and assumptions used to develop the transition plan; - c. report the total expenditure incurred by the implementation of the transition plan as monetary value and percentage of the total expenditure incurred in the reporting period; - report the governance bodies or individual roles responsible for overseeing and implementing the transition plan and their responsibilities; - e. describe how the transition plan is embedded in its business strategy; - f. report the targets to achieve the transition plan and progress toward them, including: - i.
+GHG emissions reduction targets reported under Disclosure 102-4; - ii. targets to phase out fossil fuels, the base year, and standards, methodologies, and assumptions used to set the targets; - iii. other climate change mitigation targets, how these were set, what is covered, the base year, and their role within the transition plan; - describe how the transition plan aligns with just transition principles and how engagement with stakeholders informs its development and implementation; - h. describe the impacts on people and the environment from implementing the transition plan and the actions taken to manage them, including: - i. workers, local communities, and Indigenous Peoples; - biodiversity; - describe how its public policy activities, including lobbying activities, are consistent with the transition plan; - j. explain, in the absence of a transition plan, why it does not exist, and describe the steps being taken to develop it and the expected time frame.

+This disclosure provides information about the organization's transition plan to mitigate climate change.
 It covers the organization's activities and its upstream and downstream value chain.

-- According to the United Nations Framework Convention on Climate Change (UNFCCC), climate change mitigation refers to global efforts to reduce greenhouse gas (GHG) emissions to halt global temperature rise.
-Climate change mitigation requires actions that reduce the rate of climate change and limit global warming to well below 2°C while pursuing efforts to limit it to 1.5°C above preindustrial levels, as per the Paris Agreement. - Organizations are expected to contribute to climate change mitigation by developing and implementing a transition plan, taking into account their responsibilities and capabilities to address climate change [1] [12].
-The transition plan for climate change mitigation is an organization's overall strategy, containing policies, actions, investments, accountability mechanisms, and targets to limit global warming.
+According to the United Nations Framework Convention on Climate Change (UNFCCC), climate change mitigation refers to global efforts to reduce greenhouse gas (GHG) emissions to halt global temperature rise.
+Climate change mitigation requires actions that reduce the rate of climate change and limit global warming to well below 2°C while pursuing efforts to limit it to 1.5°C above pre-industrial levels, as per the Paris Agreement.

+Organizations are expected to contribute to climate change mitigation by developing and implementing a transition plan, taking into account their responsibilities and capabilities to address climate change [1] [12].
+The transition plan for climate change mitigation is an organization's overall strategy, containing policies, actions, investments accountability mechanisms, and targets to limit global warming.
 It also contains monitoring systems to assess progress in achieving the transition plan and the effectiveness of actions taken.
-The organization should regularly review and update its transition plan and ensure it is fully embedded in its business strategy and financial planning. - Climate change mitigation and adaptation strategies are interconnected, with potential for synergies [7].
-Transition and adaptation plans can have common elements requiring an integrated approach, including: - 218 policies and actions;
+The organization should regularly review and update its transition plan and ensure it is fully embedded in its business strategy and financial planning.

+Climate change mitigation and adaptation strategies are interconnected, with potential for synergies (see reference [7] in the bibliography).
+Transition and adaptation plans can have common elements requiring an integrated approach, including:

-- investments allocated for the implementation of the plan; - governance processes; - alignment with just transition principles and stakeholder engagement. - 222 If the same information applies to both transition and adaptation plans and has been reported under 223 Disclosure 102-2, the organization can provide a reference to this information under Disclosure 102-1 224 and does not need to repeat the information.
+- · policies and actions; - investments allocated for the implementation of the plan; - · governance processes; - · alignment with just transition principles and stakeholder engagement.

+If the same information applies to both transition and adaptation plans and has been reported under Disclosure 102-2, the organization can provide a reference to this information under Disclosure 102-1 and does not need to repeat the information.